jleben/drum-transcription-website/index.md

 The audio processor takes as input an audio file containing a recording of a musical performance on drums.
 It analyses the audio to extract features which allow detection of individual drum hits and their properties.

-Currently, three types of sounds can be distinguished, according to source: kick drums or tom-toms, snare drums, and hi-hats or cymbals.
+Currently, three types of drum sounds can be distinguished:

+- kick drums or tom-toms
+- snare drums
+- hi-hats or cymbals.

+The output is a list of detected drum hits with the following information:

+1. time of occurence
+2. estimated drum type
+3. estimated hit strength

-The output is a list of detected drum hits with their time of occurence and estimated drum type and strength, in form of a file in the CSV (Comma-Separated Value) format.
-For example:
+The output is in form of a file in the CSV (Comma-Separated Value) format.
+For
+example:

     0.00580499,0,0.627796
     0.272834,2,0.12992